-At vsparticle we believe that bridging the gap between research and industry is key in exploiting the full potential of nanotechnology.
+At VSPARTICLE we believe that bridging the gap between research and industry is key in exploiting the full potential of nanotechnology.
 Researchers are becoming better in modifying materials on an atomic level.
-Besides thin film fabrication industry is still lagging the right tools to manufacture at an industrial scale while maintaining atomic resolution. vsparticle is currently developing an industrial particle source which is based on the same spark ablation technology as used in the VSP-G1.
-In this way, new results in reseacht can easily be translated to industrial production.
+However, thin film fabrication industry is still lagging the right tools to manufacture at an industrial scale while maintaining atomic resolution.
+VSPARTICLE is currently developing an industrial particle source which is based on the same spark ablation technology as used in the VSP-G1.
+In this way, new results in research can easily be translated to industrial production.

-Spark ablation is a gas phase phisical process for the continuous production of very small particles, that can be switched on and off at the touch of a button.
+Spark ablation is a gas phase physical process for the continuous production of very small particles, that can be switched on and off at the touch of a button.
 The inputs of the process are a conductive feedstock (e.g. Ag or Cu rod), electricity, and a carrier gas.
-The output is a highly concentrated aerosol of pure (metal) nanoparticles suspended in a clean gas at low temperature (<50°C).
+The output is a highly concentrated aerosol of pure (metal) nanoparticles suspended in a clean gas at low temperature (<50 °C).

 - Physics based process